Kakamotobi/Learned/Computer Science/Programming Paradigms/Functional Programming.md

 ## Currying
 > ...currying is the technique of translating the evaluation of a function that takes multiple arguments into evaluating a sequence of functions, each with a single argument. | Wikipedia

-- The idea of Currying is to take a function that takes multiple arguments and break it down into a sequence/chain of functions that each take only one argument.
+- **The idea of Currying is to take a function that takes multiple arguments and break it down into a sequence/chain of functions that each take only one argument.**
   - i.e. curried functions take multiple arguments one at a time and return a new function for each argument.
+### What Problem is Currying Trying to Solve?
+- To allow creating more specialized functions from an existing function.
+Thereby, reusing code in new contexts.
+  - i.e. ***curried functions essentially return containers (functions) that all share the same interface.***
+    - Instead of dealing with the values inside of containers, currying is about dealing with containers, which allows the creation of generic functions that act as the common interface.
+- The most common use case for currying is **function composition**.
+  - Function Composition is when the return value of one function is passed into another function as an argument.
+  - Ex: `c(x) = f(g(x))`.
 ### Example
 ```js
 // Ordinary function